Loading...

 Physical Activity

-Incorporate light physical activity, such as a walk, after meals to help your body utilize glucose more efficiently.
+Incorporate regular physical activity into your routine, such as walking or light exercise after meals, to help your body manage glucose more effectively.

 Mindful Eating